bauermaximilian/ShamanTK/README.md

   - Audio playback (and streaming for longer sound files)
   - Rendering to textures
   - Other cool things I forgot
-- Base framework is completely managed, doesn't include any external libraries and is independent from operating system, graphics/sound API, controllers, etc.
+- Base framework is in .NET Standard 2.0 and doesn't use any dependencies (besides System.Numerics.Vectors)
 - Usable by ordinary mortals without a major in graphics programming or linear algebra
 - Surprisingly detailed documentation and examples